 ESPN's Ben Baby joins Sports 2's Matt Trent to talk everything Joe Burrow & NFL Combine

-ESPN Bengals reporter Ben Baby joins Matt Trent from Indianapolis to talk Joe Burrow, his hands, not throwing at the combine and how excited is Burrow to play in Cincinnati.
+ESPN Bengals reporter Ben Baby joins Matt Trent from Indianapolis to discuss the latest on Joe Burrow.

+The conversation ranges from the criticism surrounding Burrow's hands to not throwing at the combine, and then delves into how Burrow feels about playing in Cincinnati.

 More News